 - Stage three and four is where the disease progresses and bone loss occurs.
 This could mean surgery and/or tooth extractions need to be performed.

 What do you suggest?

 We take oral health seriously and we understand that it can be hard for owners to find time or even remember to care for their pet’s teeth on a regular basis.
-At both locations we have Veterinarians that can help you choose the appropriate diets and treats for your pet to assist regular brushing of your pet’s teeth and to promote great oral health care prevention.
+At both locations we have Veterinarians that can help you choose the appropriate diets and treats for your pet to assist regular brushing of your pet’s teeth and to promote great oral health care and disease prevention.

 We can also recommend pet insurance to give you peace of mind in knowing that if something was to happen – your pet would receive the best care with us!

 Start with getting a toothbrush and tooth paste from you Veterinary Clinic: